-Level 1: The basin does not drain freely.

-Level 3: The drain is completely clogged or has suffered extensive deterioration.
+Level of Deficiency: Level 1: The basin does not drain freely.
+Level 2: N/A Level 3: The drain is completely clogged or has suffered extensive deterioration.

 Plumbing - Leaking Faucets/Pipes (Kitchen - Unit)

 Deficiency: You see that a basin faucet or drain connections leak.